gopal2812/formcreationapp/README.md

 4. If the input text is all CAPS, it is rendered as is else the first letter is capitalized and rendered. <br/>
 5. The errors generated in the input text are catched inside flask template and shown to user for quick correction.<br/>

-### Task achieved
-Able to dump the  diferent type of form and questions to json data.
-Json dump of the form can be share with the link.